 The last candle from yesterday’s trading session is the first candle and the second candle is the first once that is created when the market opens.

 To get the range size you need to take the high or low of yesterday’s last candle and the high or low of the today’s opening candle.
 The difference between these two prices is the size of the opening range.
 Let’s see from the chart below how it measures the size of a range:

 The green lines, as shown on the chart measure the size of the range.
 The upper line shows the opening range high and the lower horizontal line is the opening range low.

 The most important part of the opening range trading is the breakout.

-The opening range breakout determines the further price direction.
+The opening range breakouts determines the further price direction.
 When the price breaks out of the range, there is a big chance that the price action will continue in the same direction.
 Therefore opening range trading strategies use the range breakout as entry points on the charts.

 Opening Range Trade Strategy